 - dried ground rosemary (affiliate link), or minced fresh rosemary

 - fresh chopped parsley(optional)

-Can you use boneless chicken thighs for this recipe?
+Can you use boneless thighs for the Chicken Thighs with Mushrooms?

 You can definitely make this with boneless chicken thighs if you prefer.

-We used brown Cremini mushrooms for this recipe, but any sliced mushrooms you prefer will be fine.
+We used brown Cremini mushrooms for this recipe of chicken thighs and mushrooms, but any sliced mushrooms you prefer will be fine.